robotics-4-all/smauto/README.md

 ## Define automation models

-A SmartAutomation Model tells HA-Auto contains information about the various devices in the smart environment (e.g: lights, thermostats, smart fridges etc.), the way they communicate and all the automated tasks you want them to perform.
+A SmartAutomation Model contains information about the various devices in the smart environment (e.g: lights, thermostats, smart fridges etc.), the way they communicate and all the automated tasks you want them to perform.